mdrs228/mdrs228.github.io/patch.md

 **Flags**

-Our crew is drawn from seven countries – Cyprus, Italy, Japan, Lithuania, Malaysia, the United Kingdom, and the USA.
+Our crew is drawn from eight countries – Bangladesh, Cyprus, Italy, Japan, Lithuania, Malaysia, the United Kingdom, and the USA.
 The flags are arranged in alphabetical order.
 Each country has an equal place in our crew, hence our mission motto "*Multi terris – unus finis*" – "*Many countries – one goal*."

 **Crew names**